What Milk, When?

 Between the ages of 1-3, it is recommended that children consume around 350-400mls of milk or 3 servings of dairy foods daily.
 But, if your child is consuming a lot of dairy at meals throughout the day, you may need to offer less milk.
 Below is a brief roundup of the main types of milk that might be offered at this stage.

-- For children under 2, choose full-fat cow’s milk.
-Semi-skimmed doesn’t have the same nutrient profile in terms of vitamins and minerals and also has less energy.
+- For children over one, choose full-fat or semi-skimmed cow’s milk.
+Skimmed doesn’t have the same nutrient profile in terms of vitamins and minerals and also has less energy.
 For growing children, it’s important that they get enough energy from the foods we offer and so skimmed is not an appropriate option.
 Note that advice has changed since autumn 2023 so that both semi-skimmed and whole milk are now recommended (formerly only whole milk was).
 Lower-fat milks, such as skimmed and 1% milk, can be used in cooking from one year of age too.

 Goat’s / Sheep’s Milk

 - Similar to cow’s milk, these shouldn’t be offered as a main drink until after 12 months.
 Their nutrient profiles are similar to cow’s milk so after 12 months, as long as they’re pasteurised, they’re fine to offer.
 While some people may choose to give goat’s or sheep’s milk as an alternative to cow’s milk for allergenic reasons, they are generally considered equivalent in allergenicity and safety.